Your Personal AI (PAI): Pt 4 — Deep Agents (Deep Learning and Natural Intelligence)

 This work makes a good case that naturally intelligent machines will require sentiment networks (gut feelings) as they get smarter.
 As no finite physical mind can ever be “Godlike” in its intelligence, and no being ever has perfect information, rationality and logic will regularly fail our sims, just as it does with us.
 In that environment, gut feelings and moral sentiments will always inform and motivate us to make better decisions.

 In the early stages of a mind meld, we might notice many differences in the way our biological and electronic minds think and feel.
 At first, we’ll surely still feel most at home in our biology.
 But our PAI, our electronic self, will be learning, thinking, and feeling, millions of times faster than our biology does.
 It is that differential rate of learning, long documented by scholars of accelerating change, that leads me to expect our PAIs will eventually also feel like our biological selves.

 Again, your electronic mind may feel in several ways more primitive than your biological mind in the early years of this technology.
 You’ll know you haven’t captured everything yet from your biology, and you’ll continue to upgrade your PAI every year.
 But as your PAI encodes exponentially more bio-inspired algorithms, and invents new ones biology doesn’t have, your personal AI seems likely to become the place where “you” increasingly live your mental life.

-Welcome to your new you.
-You now feel like a perpetual — and effectively immortal — child, constantly able to grow and learn.
-You also have a potentially perpetual lifespan, assuming you want to stick around and keep improving.
-This outcome, where biology begets postbiological life, may be a universal developmental process that arises on every Earthlike planet in our universe.
-We shall see, as they say.
+As a postbiological being, I expect you will feel like a perpetual child, constantly able to grow and learn.
+You also have a potentially perpetual lifespan, assuming you want to stick around and keep improving, as many folks would.